 Consulting authority essay

-Why the AI Development Audit Comes First
+Why the AI Development Workflow Audit Comes First

 The audit can review app fragility, workflow gaps, side effects, tests, deployment posture, and human review boundaries without presenting those concerns as competing service paths.